eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 The charts present a clear visual representation of execution times across different runtimes for various functions like prime number calculation or memory copying.
 They make it evident that LLVM's JIT can significantly reduce execution times, bringing it close to native performance levels.

-So, what's the bottom line?
-We're constantly on the lookout for the optimal balance between speed and efficiency.
-With LLVM's JIT already showing great potential, and AOT on the horizon, bpftime is well-positioned to offer blistering performance for eBPF in userspace."

 ## introduce to Evaluation & Cases

 Let's explore some real-world evaluations and use cases.
 Existing eBPF use cases can be run without or with minor fixes, and we've tested bpftime with a variety of tools and applications, including bcc, bpftrace, and ebpf_exporter.

 With bpftime, bcc tools for userspace traceing, like Bash, Memory Allocation, SSL/TLS, and tools for system call tracing, like Opensnoop, Sigsnoop, and Syscount, can be easily deployed in userspace without kernel support and without any modification to the tools themselves.